jonmikeli/azureiotdevicesimulator5-dps/docs/Provisioning.md

  - -s, the Id Scope of the DPS
  - -p, the primary key of the DPS

+Other required parameters by with default values:
+ - -e, enrollment type (default and only possible now, Group)
+ - -g, global DPS endpoint (default value, global.azure-devices-provisioning.net)
+ - -t, transport type (default valyue, MQTT.
+The only one globally tested for now)

 _Linux (bash)_
 ```bash
 dotnet IoT.Simulator.dll symmetrickey -s [YOUR ID SCOPE] -p [YOUR PRIMMARY KEY]